 Our five main host golf courses for regular play re Chimney’s Golf Club, Country Club of Gwinnett, Collins Hill Golf Course, Cedar Lake Golf Course and Bear Creek.
 Providence Golf Course, Trophy Club of Apalachee and Monroe Golf Courses may host us as needed.
 Teams rotate and play on a different course each week.

-On-line registration for the 2022 fall season opens Monday August 1.
-It is scheduled to close on August 15.
-PLEASE NOTE CHANGES!
-Registration increases to $225.
-Also, for standardization and to keep up with rising cost, our five participating regular golf courses will charge $15 for 9-hole cart rentals.
-Because of golf course availability we will again limit it to the first 72 registrations.
+On-line registration for the 2023 Spring season opens Wednesday, February 1 and will close February 24.
+Registration is $225.
+Also, the cost of cart rentals varies from course to course from $15-$25 for 9-hole cart rentals.
+Because of golf course availability we will again limit it to the first 70 registrations.
 So, if you want to play in the MSGL this spring, register as soon as we open registration for you!
-There will be no exceptions as once we reach 72 that will be it.
-In the fall registration is open to middle school players grades 6-8, and any 9th grader who played the previous season in preparing for them trying out for their high school team!
+There will be no exceptions as once we reach 70 that will be it.

 Players may choose to walk the nine holes and carry their clubs or have a push cart.
 If a player walks, they may choose to have a parent or another adult caddie for them and walk the course, carry the bag or push the cart.
 If players go on to play junior tournaments and later high school golf, they will be required to walk.
 We have more information on caddying, walking and pace of play on our FAQs, at the registration website.

-Play is scheduled to begin August 21 and continue every Sunday through Oct 16 except for Sep 4 (Labor Day weekend).
-We will use Oct 23 as a rain make-up date, if necessary.
+Play is scheduled to begin March 12 and continue every Sunday through May 15 except for Apr 2 (School Spring Break) and April 9 (Easter).
+We will use May 14 (Mother’s Day) and May 21 as rain make up dates, if necessary.

 At the close of on-line registration, we will hold our parent orientation.
 Depending on COVID situation at that time it will either be live or via video conferencing.
 The orientation will provide more detailed information about the season, uniform sizing, information about golf equipment and clubs and a Q&A session with League Director Les Witmer, and SGAA ‘s Tim Gaines and Tanya McDaniel.